bnussbau/laravel-trmnl-blade/README.md

 - [see TRMNL Design System](https://usetrmnl.com/framework)
 - [resources/views/components](resources/views/components)

-Blade Compontens can help you generate markup code.
-Alternatively, you can just use the native CSS classes from the TRMNL Design System.
+Blade Components can help you generate markup code.
+Alternatively, you can use the native CSS classes from the TRMNL Design System.

 ### Usage